Gausman, Tauchman lead Giants past Padres 7-1 to avoid sweep - WHIZ News

 Musgrove (2-3), who pitched the first no-hitter in Padres history for his hometown team April 9 at Texas, came into the game with a 1.24 ERA and .137 opponents’ batting average (both ranked second in the NL).
 But he was not sharp against the Giants.

+“Tauchman had a great approach against Musgrove.
+I thought our entire group had a great approach against Musgrove.
+We were just going to be very selective and see if we could run up his pitch count,” Giants manager Gabe Kapler said.
+“The big hit for us (Tauchman’s homer) was huge given the fact that we had gone a couple of days of not hitting with runners in scoring position.”

-The right-hander lasted five innings, allowing six runs (five earned) and four hits — including Tauchman’s drive to right field on a 90 mph cutter.
+The right-handed Musgrove lasted five innings, allowing six runs (five earned) and four hits — including Tauchman’s drive to right field on a 90 mph cutter.

+“A little bit of searching out there.
+I fell behind to a couple of hitters and a couple of walks hurt me,” Musgrove said.
+“I just didn’t have great stuff most of the day.”

 San Francisco tacked on a run in the ninth for a 7-1 lead as Padres reliever Aaron Northcraft walked four batters, including Tauchman with the bases loaded.